Jakob attends Cody's funeral

 After the Allies liberated Holland and it was safe to travel, the brothers returned home to find their house ransacked and empty.
-Upon learning of their families murders in the Nazi death camps, uncle Mickey told me that his brother took the news extremely hard, as was not unexpected.
-The boys found themselves unwelcome in their beloved city of birth, homeless orphans, still in their teens.
-Their uncle Issie took them in under a British government refugee program.
-But Nathan never recovered from the trauma.
-He became a cold embittered young man and adult, breaking rank with his religion (and all others), and to this day refusing to buy anything made in Germany or to have a conversation, never mind relationship with anyone who had any kind of German connection.
+Upon learning of their families murders in the Nazi death camps, Uncle Mickey told me that his brother took the news extremely hard, as was not unexpected.
+The boys found themselves unwelcome in their beloved city of birth--homeless orphans, still in their teens.
+Their Uncle Issie took them in under a British government refugee program.
+But Nathan never really recovered from the trauma.
+He became a cold embittered young man and adult, breaking rank with his religion (and all others), and to this day refusing to buy anything made in Germany or to have a conversation, never mind relationship, with anyone who had any kind of German connection.
 Uncle Mickey reckoned that he was better able to adjust to their tragic loss because he was younger than his brother.

 Uncle Mickey came home early on the Wednesday evening before the funeral.
-He was in a good mood, having picked up some long distant fares.
+He was in a good mood, having picked up some lucrative long distant fares.
 He brought home fish and chips from a local spot, the steam, smelling of malt vinegar, spouting from the slightly damp newspaper.
-Uncle Mickey, either not remembering, or particularly proud to broadcast when opportunities arose, the self satisfied declaration that the food they were enjoyably devouring was invented by an East Londoner--a Jew no less!
-After our little feast uncle and me shared a joint.
+Uncle Mickey, proudly declared with a self satisfied declaration that the food they were enjoyably devouring was invented by an East Londoner--a Jew no less!
+After our little feast we shared a joint.

 We awoke early Saturday morning, the day of Cody's funeral.
-I took a shower while uncle Mickey took a walk to to the local convenience store to pick up the morning paper and cigars.
-Before driving home, we had a quick breakfast at Fran's diner.
-I had my usual: eggs over easy, bacon, and buttered toast; uncle Mickey: a soft boiled egg, raisin bread, lightly buttered, and strong black coffee.
+I took a shower while Uncle Mickey took a walk to to the local convenience store to pick up the morning paper and some cheap cigars.
+Before driving home, we had a quick breakfast at Fran's Diner.
+I had my usual: eggs over easy, bacon, and buttered toast; Uncle Mickey: a soft boiled egg, raisin bread, lightly toasted and buttered, with strong black coffee.

 The guilty undertaker sighs